 Wanted to look at motivation in a company that stood out

-In the winning team's project, they investigated the mechanisms that affect motivation among the employees at Møller Bil.
+The winning team investigated the mechanisms that affect motivation among the employees at Møller Bil.

-– It was a bit random that we chose Møller Bil, but we heard that they were working on motivation now, and that they were interested in learning more about it, Maren says.
+– It was a bit random that we chose Møller Bil, but we heard that they were currently working on motivation, and that they were interested in learning more about it, Maren says.

 The students wanted to learn about a company that is different from what they want to work with later: